mp3monster/oci-arch-oke-graphql/docs/api-config.md

-## GraphQL API Deployment8
+## GraphQL API Deployment

 This endpoint will direct the traffic to our GraphQL server.
-We will prefix the path for our implemented services as /svc so our services would be /svc/data
+We will prefix the path for our implemented services as /svc so our services would be /svc/data.

+The URL for the GraphQL endpoint to be obtained will be the *EXTERNAL-IP* value from running the command `kubectl get services`.
+Then take the EXTERNAL IP related the service *lb-graphql-svc*  e.g. http://129.80.54.21